Authentication Flow

 Step 1: Create Login and Signup Pages

-components inside the features/auth/pages/
+Create Login.jsx and Signup.jsx components inside the features/auth/pages/ directory:

 // Login.jsx